CodeClimbersIO/cli/Readme.md

 with a restful api that delivers a Single Page application and a CLI that allows the user to turn the server on and off and control some of their preferences.

-The goal is to allow the user to be able to run the command `npx codeclimbers start` and not have to do anything else after that point.
-They could then view their dashboard and install sources from their browser at `local.codeclimbers.io`

 ## Features

 - Measure daily work